codebasebo/2024-12-guild-audit-test/README.md

 - Make sure your repo is private
-- Add davidpius95, jaydhales, DevPelz and josh4324 as contributors to this repo so we would have access to examine your submission.
+- Add jaydhales, DevPelz, josh4324 and Enniwealth as contributors to this repo so we would have access to examine your submission.

 GOODLUCK !!!!